shoefer/shoefer.github.io/_drafts/2016-06-06-ml-action-in-perception.md

 My argument will now go as follows:

 1. In control tasks, not only the control task itself but also the perceptual subtasks require agency.
-The reason is that in these tasks there is no principle difference between perception and action.
+The reason is that in these tasks there is no principled difference between perception and action.
 2. Certain purely perceptual tasks can be turned into control tasks -- and thus, for these tasks, all arguments for agency from point 1 apply.
+(TODO: make clear what kind of tasks can be turned into control tasks and why one would wanna do that)8
 3. Finally, I will argue that even purely perceptual tasks that do not fall under 2 require agency.
 The reason is that also in these tasks agency enables the learnable AI to leverage information it would not have access to otherwise -- going beyond self-supervised and even for the task of classifying camera images!

 <!-- ---------------------------------------- -->